 - respect diversity of thought, action and culture

 - have a child centred and te ao Māori perspective woven throughout all our work

 - look out for each other and make work a safe place for our colleagues.

 Kia Pono, Kia Tika - Trustworthy

-The Independent Children’s Monitor is honest and genuine and does the right thing.
+We are honest and genuine and do the right thing.

 This means we:

-- admit when we don’t know the answer, and then work to find it out
+- admit when we don’t know the answer

 Kia Huritao – Reflective